 The County has limited manufacturing or agro-processing industries despite its abundant and high potential for livestock products.
 However, there are plans to construct an abattoir at Segel, targeting the regional and international markets.
 There are also plans to put up a fish processing plant in Loiyangalani to harness the untapped potential of Lake Turkana.
 Jua Kali Associations exist in Marsabit, Moyale, Laisamis, Korr and North Horr.
 The County is working with Micro and Small Enterprise Support Authority (MSEA) and the Kenya Industrial Estates (KIE) to equip Jua Kali sheds and business incubation services.
 Indeed, the county appreciates the importance of industrialisation in job creation and poverty alleviation.
 There are also cottage industries involved in light manufacturing and the county has linked them up with Kenya Export Promotion and Branding Agency to make them competitive in the local and regional markets.

 Water services are vital for the manufacturing sector as a necessary input for production, a driver of economic growth, and a critical factor in achieving the Kenya Vision 2030.
 The county has plans to develop policies that will incentivise new investors to undertake industrial developments by offering tax incentives to investors and land for investors who wish to exploit these opportunities.
 The County Government has currently embarked on capacity building programmes especially in the areas of product development, marketing, record keeping and entrepreneurial skills for micro, small and medium enterprises (MSMEs) to make them compete with other business actors in the region.
+Even then, most trading centres still have insufficient or dilapidated water and sanitation facilities.

 Marsabit County is in the process of positioning itself to reap big from its diverse cultural heritage and abundant historical and geographical attributes through investment in tourism.
 The county is also proud to be the ‘Cradle of Mankind’ as home to Koobi Fora, a renowned region of archaeological sites.
 Lake Turkana is another point of attraction, which is the largest desert lake in the world, measuring about 5,000 square kilometres.
 Other unique tourist attractions include the Chalbi Desert, Lake Paradise, Central and Southern islands, the petrified forests and Marsabit National Park.
 Water services are vital for the county’s tourism industry as they ensure the necessary amenities for guests, operations, maintain hygiene standards, and contribute to the overall aesthetic appeal of tourist destinations.

 2.9 Sanitation and Hygiene